What is an Appeal?

 Things do not always turn out as we expect.
 Your legal matters are no different.
-Whether it is your divorce, a personal injury, or a criminal prosecution, mistakes can be made.
+Whether your case involves divorce, personal injury, or criminal charges, mistakes can be made.
 Those errors can be costly, and something as important as an unfair divorce decree or wrongful criminal conviction deserve a second look.
 It is hard to live with an unjust ruling.
 This is what an appeal is for, and, in Indiana, you have an absolute right to that appeal.

-This is where I come in.
-Having handled hundreds of appeals, I have learned which arguments have the best chance of success.
-I have also developed a process that allows me to handle appeals more efficiently than a lawyer who only handles appeals occasionally.
-In other words, do not assume that an appeal will be too expensive.
-If your case is right for an appeal, my experience can be put to work for you in a cost-effective manner.
+You need someone to make your best case, but you have already spent a fortune in the trial court.
+Having handled hundreds of appeals, I have learned to spot issues and craft arguments that have the best chance of success.
+I have also developed a process that allows me to handle appeals more efficiently than a lawyer who handles appeals only occasionally.
 The initial consultation is free, so call today to discuss whether an appeal is right for you.